Please Log In

 Jul 27, 2017

-The data is in.
-Kids enjoy social media.
+The data is in, kids enjoy social media.
 The studies confirm it.
-In fact, 89% of teens ages 13 to 17, according to Pew Research, reported using at least one social media site and .
-71% reported use of more than one site.
-These numbers are not necessarily alarming.
-Did you know that Jjust about every social media site allows users to sign up when they reach 13 years of age?.
-Their friends are on the websites, talking about media they saw on the websites, sharing their experiences and stories on the websites.
+In fact, 89% of teens ages 13 to 17, according to Pew Research, reported using at least one social media site and 71% reported use of more than one site.
+Did you know that Just about every social media site allows users to sign up when they reach 13 years of age?.
+Your child's friends are on the websites, talking about media they saw on the websites, sharing their experiences and stories on the websites.
 The “happening” stuff is happening online, and kids want to be a part of the hub.
 Naturally, kids under the age of 13 want to engage in this as well.
 And they are.
 A study by knowthenet.org.uk found that about 59% of children have used a social network by the age of 10.
 Signing up for platforms like Twitter, Facebook, Snapchat, and Instagram underage is not difficult.
 Birthdays are easily faked to inflate ages and companies very rarely monitor this or even do anything about it.
-Parents may pause at the thought of their younger children using social media platforms like Facebook and Twitter, and rightly so. .
-A child tapping into a network shared by billions of people worldwide and trying to navigate safely is an intimidating thought
+Parents may pause at the thought of their younger children using social media platforms like Facebook and Twitter, and rightly so.
+A child tapping into a network shared by billions of people worldwide and trying to navigate safely is an intimidating thought.

 There is a biological importance to age restrictions.
 One could raise the question, are we ever developed enough to have our words and actions cemented into a history book accessible to the whole world?
 I doubt very many people are.
 But before the age 13, the implications of being exposed to this, living history book called the internet are amplified.
 At around age 12, biologically, most kids have not developed robust enough cognitive functions for impulse control or ethical thinking.